-That does not happen at JB Mortgage Capital, Inc. When we say no-cost we mean not a single penny for lender underwriting/processing, points, or third party fees (as mentioned to cover these fees you are accepting a higher rate) are being charged directly to you.
+That does not happen at JB Mortgage Capital, Inc. When we say we’re providing a no cost mortgage rate we mean not a single penny for lender underwriting/processing, points, or third party fees (as mentioned to cover these fees you are accepting a higher rate) are being charged directly to you.

 Who Qualifies For Them And What Lenders Offer Them?

-Unfortunately not everyone qualifies for a true no cost interest rate.
+Unfortunately, not everyone qualifies for a true no cost mortgage rate.
 As mentioned it’s easier to obtain a no cost rate on a refinance.
-The reason is the overall fee structure is sifnificantly less on a refinance which makes it easier for the lender credit to cover all the costs associated with the transaction.
+The reason is the overall fee structure is significantly less on a refinance which makes it easier for the lender credit to cover all the costs associated with the transaction.

-Potential roadblocks to obtaining a no-cost loan are:
+Potential roadblocks to obtaining a no cost mortgage rate are:

 - A low loan amount

 Also, loan amounts below 200k can present some obstacles as well.
 The “sweet spot” for a no cost mortgage rate is excellent credit, 40% equity, primary residence, no cash out and a loan amount above 280k.